 Freezer - Brownies can be frozen for up to 3 months in a sealed container.
 Place a piece of baking paper between each layer to prevent them from sticking together.

 These vegan protein brownies are naturally gluten-free.
-However, cross-contamination might occur during the processing of oat flour, so make sure to get one that is certified gluten-free if you are sensitive to gluten.
+However, cross-contamination might occur during the processing of oat flour, so if you are sensitive to gluten, make sure to get one that is certified gluten-free.

-The most common cause of dry, crumbly brownies is overbaking.
+Overbaking is the most common cause of dry, crumbly brownies.
 Check for doneness by inserting a toothpick down the middle.
-If it comes out fairly clean, your brownies are done baking.
+If it comes out fairly clean with a few moist crumbs, your brownies are done baking.

-You might also incorrectly measure the ingredients.
-I highly recommend using a kitchen scale to weigh dry ingredients for a more accurate measurement.
+You might also inaccurately measured the ingredients, and added too much dry ingredients.
+I highly recommend weighing ingredients using a kitchen scale for the highest accuracy.

 📖 Recipe